Carlton Fisk: Chicago White Sox (1981–1993)

 Fisk signed a five-year contract for $3.5 million with the White Sox on March 18, 1981.
 Fisk had worn number 27 with the Red Sox but it was worn by White Sox pitcher Ken Kravec.
-Fisk chose to wear 72 with the White Sox explaining that he had won American League Rookie of the Year in 1972; his son Carson had been born in 1972; and 72 was the reverse of 27.
+Fisk chose to wear 72 with the White Sox explaining that he had won American League Rookie of the Year in 1972; his son Casey had been born in 1972; and 72 was the reverse of 27.
 Although Kravec was traded just ten days later, Fisk retained the number 72 throughout his career with the White Sox.
 As the season got underway, Fisk was interviewed by the media concerning his switching teams, and joked that "after a decade with the Red Sox, it was time to change my sox!"
 On opening day 1981, Fisk started the season with the White Sox against his former team in Fenway Park.
 In the eighth inning, Fisk knocked a three-run homer to put his new team on top, 5–3.